ben-kemister/development-cheat-sheets/content/operating systems/linux/files.md

 <!--more-->
 They determine who can access files and directories on a system and how.

+## What is a file?

+On a UNIX system, everything is a file; if something is not a file, it is a process.

 ## Renaming a file

 Use the ``mv`` command to rename a file, for example: